-Estrogens are fractionated into estradiol and estrone by the liquid chromatography-tandem mass spectrometry (LC-MS/MS) method.
-The LC-MS/MS method employs an organic extraction to remove water-soluble conjugates and to allow for concentration of the specimen.
+Estrogens are fractionated into estradiol and estrone by the liquid chromatography tandem mass spectrometry (LC-MS/MS).
+The LC-MS/MS method employs an organic extraction to remove water-soluble conjugates and to allow for concentration of the sample.
 The method is free from interference and represents a reference methodology.

-17beta-estradiol and estrone are extracted from 0.5 mL of serum with the organic solvent ethyl acetate.
-Deuterated 17beta-estradiol-d5 and estrone-d4 are added to each sample before the liquid extraction and serve as internal standards.
-After derivatization with dansyl chloride, high-pressure liquid chromatography is used prior to introduction of the derivatized sample extract into the LC-MS/MS.(1, 2) The mass spectrometer has an APCI (Atmospheric Pressure Chemical Ionization) interface and is operated in the multiple- reaction monitoring positive mode.
-The calibration utilizes an eight-point standard curve over a concentration range of 0-600 pg/mL.(Unpublished Mayo method)
+17 beta-estradiol and estrone are extracted from 0.5 mL of serum with the organic solvent ethyl acetate.
+Deuterated 17 beta-estradiol-d5 and estrone-d4 are added to each sample before the liquid extraction and serve as internal standards.
+After derivatization with dansyl chloride, high-pressure liquid chromatography (HPLC) is used prior to introduction of the derivatized sample extract into the LC-MS/MS.(1,2) The mass spectrometer has an APCI (Atmospheric Pressure Chemical Ionization) interface and is operated in the multiple- reaction monitoring positive mode.
+The calibration utilizes an eight-point standard curve over a concentration range of 0 to600 pg./mL.(Unpublished Mayo method)